Thursday, May 13, 2021

 She is a candidate from the audience at an evening of games to amuse young couples who could afford evenings out.

-Dress #7: Tweed suit
+Dress #7b: Tweed suit (store-bought)

 “Pepper and salt”, light colored tweed suit with the typically wide long sleeves, loose jacket and pencil skirt was made of lined wool and ideal for cool (even early summer) weather.